winitzki/scall/tutorial/programming_dhall.md

                 .     .
 ```
 Note that the values `2` and `"c"` are lost; but the value `3` is used with `b`.
-The shape of the resulting tree is not a union or an intersection of the shapes of the two input trees.
+The shape of the resulting tree is not the union or the intersection of the input tree shapes.
 This behavior of `zip` is unlikely to be useful in applications.

 The second implementation of `zip` is derived from `BizipP FTreeB`, which is based on `Applicative12 FTreeB`.
+The code is based on a depth-limited hylomorphism with the stop-gap value being the incorrect `zip` function shown above.
+This is not a problem as the final result does not actually depend on the stop-gap value.

 ```dhall
 let zipTreeBP = zipLFixViaBizipP FTreeB bifunctorFTreeB applicative1FTreeB bizipPFTreeB foldable2FTreeB